 Having a mechanical problem when you are a long way from home is never much fun, much less so if it’s raining and cold, which is usually seems to be when we have a puncture.
 We asked the road.cc Facebook page for their best roadside maintenance bike fixes and here are some of the best suggestions.

 From the submissions we had, it clearly looks like punctures and ripped tyres are the biggest cause of roadside mechanicals, but there are some ingenious solutions to rarer mechanicals like snapped gear cables and spokes.
 And it appears many mechanicals can be fixed with nothing more expensive than zip ties, gaffa tape, empty gel sachets and even plasters.

 Darragh Delaney has a good solution for repairing a puncture if you’ve not got a spare tube or patches.
 “If you puncture your only tube, find the hole, slice tube at this point. then make a knot and pull tight.
 It will be a squeeze to put back into tyre but it can be inflated and will get you home," he says.

-That’s probably preferable to Andy Fraser’s suggestion: “I once stuffed my mtb tyres with grass to get me home.”
+It's probably preferable to Andy Fraser’s solution: “I once stuffed my mtb tyres with grass to get me home.”

 Punctures are never much fun, but a split tyre is even worse.
 Mark Bleakley simply says it’s “all about the energy gel wrapper to fix the hole in a split tyre!”